aplteam/Tester2/README.md

 There are some typical scenarios:

-* Run all test cases, with or without error trapping and with or without stop flag: see the function `Run`.
+* Run _all_ test cases, with or without error trapping and with or without stop flag: see the function `Run`.
-* Run only a limited selection of all test cases,  with or without error trapping and with or without stop flag: see the function `RunThese`.
+* Run only a _subset_ of all test cases,  with or without error trapping and with or without stop flag: see the function `RunThese`.
-* Run only "batchable" test cases, with or without error trapping and with or without stop flag: see the function `RunBatchTests`.
+* Run _only "batchable"_ test cases, with or without error trapping and with or without stop flag: see the function `RunBatchTests`.
-* Run all test cases with a GUI, with or without error trapping and with or without stop flag: see the function `RunGUI`.
+* Run _all_ test cases _with a GUI_, with or without error trapping and with or without stop flag: see the function `RunGUI`.

-All these functions call `Run__`, which means that this is a generalized all-singing all-dancing function.
-If none of the above functions fulfil your needs you can call `Run__` yourself.
+All these functions call `Run__` under the hood, which means that this is a generalized all-singing all-dancing function.
+If none of the above functions fulfil your needs consider calling `Run__` yourself.

-Definitions:
+### Definitions

 #### Error trapping (`trapFlag`)